LukeSupan/LukeSupan/README.md

 Hi, I’m Luke Supan.

-I'm checking GitHub out for the first time.
+I haven't begun using GitHub yet, I've just set it up for the future.